jg-digital-media/photos_api/README.md

 ## **Progress**:

-+ Have Set up successful database migrations.
++ Have set up successful database migrations.
 + Created Models for Photos and Owners.
 + Have defined database relationships using Eloquent Syntax.
 + Have created database seeder files based on the Models.
 + Have created factory files with Artisan.
 They've changed in Laravel 8.
 How to use Faker library?
 + Have successfully seeded the Models with test data.
-+ Some doubt about whether Eloquent Relationships have been successfully been set up but basic commands working un /tinker that verifies the test records are there.
++ Some doubt about whether Eloquent Relationships have been successfully been set up but basic commands working in Tinker REPL that verifies the test records are there.
-+ Created the API Resource Controllers for Owner and Photos.
++ Have created the API Resource Controllers for Owner and Photos.
-+ Currently going through the CRUD methods in the resource controllers - why are we not using a return statement for the PhotosController store() method.
++ Currently going through the CRUD methods in the Resource Controllers - Why are we not using a return statement for the PhotosController store() method??

 ## Migrations